ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 * Build and run the application locally - done

-* Explore vulnerability advisor - pending
+* Security using Vulnerability Advisor - done

-* Setup Slack notifications  - pending
+* Setup Slack notifications  - done

 * ToDo (what more can be added?) - ???